 - Player cannot be knocked out of the campaign.
 They are in until the end.

 - But losing the commander in battle has a consequence.

 - No map movement.
 Okay, I’d draw a map but only because I like maps.

 Martin didn’t include a full set of campaign rules, but I’m pretty sure I can fill in the gaps and make it a bit more balagan-style.
 I would, of course, change the army lists.
 Or at least offer options that make more sense to me.
 Other folk can do what they like.

-In fact I’m thinking about two campaign variations:
+In fact I’m thinking about three campaign variations:

 - The Bear Exalted (518-537 AD) – this is the most likely period for a historical Arthur

 - Simple knock-out Arthurian DBA campaign (518-537 AD)

 – based on IanH’s Simple knock-out DBA campaign (Skodbac)

 Barker, P., Bodley Scott, R., and Laflin-Barker, S. (2014).
 De Bellis Antiquitatis: Simple fast play ancient wargame and campaign rules with army lists [Version 2.2].
 Wargames Research Group.